What is AgriBio, Centre for AgriBioscience?

 Victoria's PPP policy, Partnerships Victoria (PV), seeks to draw upon the best available skills, knowledge and resources, whether they are in the public or the private sector.
 The PV approach has a demonstrated ability to deliver strong value-for-money results, driven by appropriate risk transfer, whole-of-life costing, innovation and asset utilisation, allowing the Government to focus on service delivery and achieve certainty of costs and funding.

-In the case of AgriBio, the Government (the Department of Primary Industries) and La Trobe University, through a Joint Venture (JV) arrangement, have engaged Plenary Research, a private sector consortium, to be responsible for the design, construction, financing and provision of facility management services required for the operation of AgriBio for a period of 25-years.
+In the case of AgriBio, the Government (the Department of Environment and Primary Industries) and La Trobe University, through a Joint Venture (JV) arrangement, have engaged Plenary Research, a private sector consortium, to be responsible for the design, construction, financing and provision of facility management services required for the operation of AgriBio for a period of 25-years.